sg893052/sonic-buildimage/platforms/diagnostics/cable_diagostic_support.md

 From a SONiC perspective, the addition of this diagnostic feature will enhance platform development, user deployment, platform support, and serviceability.

-Furthermore, not only the TDR for coppers, but also the SFP and QSFP module diagnostic will be implemented to help users easily identify the cause of link failure on the transceivers with DOM and threshold support.

 - Native RJ45: The TDR test should be performed for the conducted test requests
 - 1G Copper SFP(1000GBASE-T): The TDR test should be performed via the built-in copper register read/write
-- Other SFPs: The conducted test requests will check the current DOM information and threshold values to generate the report, and of course, the DOM information and threshold will have to be available on the modules
-- QSFP/QSFP+/QSFP28: The conducted test requests will check the current DOM information and threshold values to generate the report, and of course, the DOM information and threshold will have to be available on the modules

 ## 1.1 Functional Requirements

 The functional requirements for adding cable-diagnostics support in SONiC are:

-1. Ability to activate the cable/transceiver diagnostics test
+1. Ability to activate the cable diagnostics test
-2. Display cable/transceiver diagnostics test report
+2. Display cable diagnostics test report
-3. Display copper cable length in the case of TDR (e.g. Native RJ45 or 1G copper SFP)
+3. Display copper cable length in the case of TDR

 ## 1.2 Configuration and Management Requirements

 1. The cable diagnostic support has to be managed using the SONiC management infrastructure.
-2. The cable diagnostic is port/transceiver specific, and the test result should not persist across reboot.
+2. The cable diagnostic is port specific, and the test result should not persist across reboot.
-3. In the case of SFP/QSFP transceivers, the diagnostic result should be cleared upon module removal.
+3. In the case of Copper SFP transceivers, the diagnostic result should be cleared upon module removal.

 # 2 Functionality